nde95/earlier-later-laravel/README.md

 ## Features

 -   Leaderboards (now with caching)
--   SQL instead of NoSQL
+-   MySQL instead of MongoDB
 -   Registration and Authentication
 -   Most importantly, Image storing and fetching for the game itself.
 -   Still built entirely on the [Flickr](https://www.flickr.com/) API, so big thank you to them for the functionality.